-It’s immensely valuable to job seekers to hear from career coaches what works and what does not in today’s job market.
+It’s immensely valuable to job seekers to hear from executive career coaches what works and what does not in today’s job market.
 After all, no matter how successful an executive you may be, you’re not a professional job seeker.
 Things have a way of shifting dramatically when sitting on the other side of the table.
 ExecuNet’s career strategists work every day with members to help them with all aspects of their search.
-Our strategists help with resumes, cover letters, developing value propositions, identifying target companies and networking contacts, interviewing skills, networking skills, onboarding, and even with ongoing in-role advising.
+Our strategists help with resumes, cover letters, developing value propositions, identifying target companies and networking contacts, video and in-person interviewing skills, networking skills, onboarding, and even with ongoing in-role advising.

 Susan Blazer, one of ExecuNet’s career strategists, shared her thoughts on resume related challenges executives face in their job search.